World And Lore¶

 Faction Leaders¶

-High Commander Valerius IX¶
+High Commander Valerius IV¶

 The Arch Logos¶